We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • live chat

-The service will set you up with a licensed therapist within about 24 hours after submitting your questionnaire.
+The service will set you up with a licensed therapist within several hours to several days after you submit an intake questionnaire.

 Pros and cons